• Skip to primary navigation

 A white bowl containing Indian yoghurt sauce with vegetables and garnished with mint leaves and ground spices.

-Simple and refreshing classic Indian raita recipe, made with creamy yoghurt, vegetables, fresh herbs, and a hint of spic.
-One of the best yoghurt-based versatile side dish recipes that complement curries, biryani, or any spicy dish.
+Refreshing simple raita recipe, made with yoghurt, vegetables, fresh herbs, and a hint of spice.
+One of the best yoghurt-based Indian condiment recipes that complement curries, biryani, or any spicy dish.
 Let's create the creamy, cool, and delicious raita at home in 5 minutes!

 5 from 1 vote